kephin/Building-tools_webpack/readme.md

 $ npm serve
 ```

-**webpack-dev-server** will try to build the project and start the server on *http://localhost:8080*
+**webpack-dev-server** will try to build the project and start the server on local host port 8080.

 **webpack-dev-server** will watch for any changes that we made to our project files, and when it sees changes, it will automatically rebuild the project for us.
 The key point here is: It doesn't rebuild the whole project, it only rebuild the changed file.
 The benefit is we can dramatically reduce the build time.